A Haunting in Venice: Future

 In October 2024, executive producer James Prichard hinted at possible future installments, stating that much like A Haunting in Venice, future films could potentially break from the norm and add other elements besides the supernatural.
 "If Ken [Branagh] wants to do more, and Michael [Green] wants to write more, we'll certainly do another.
 There's a lot of material still to go, so we're not going to run out of inspiration."

 That same month, 20th Century Studios boss Steve Asbell confirmed that other Agatha Christie stories will be adapted including And Then There Were None, The Witness for the Prosecution, and a Miss Marple film.
+In September 2026, Branagh expressed interest in adapting Hercule Poirot's Christmas.